AnelD/speech_recognition/README.md

 # Starting the application

-Once everything is installed you can go into the speech_recognition/config.py and configure it how you want it.
+Once everything is installed, you can go into the speech_recognition/config.py and configure it how you want it.

-To start it you just need to have the venv activated and execute
+To start it, you need to have the venv activated and execute

 ``python run.py``